vladmandic/human/README.md

   const outputCanvas = document.getElementById('canvas-id');
   // perform processing using default configuration human.detect(inputVideo).then((result) => {
-    // result object will contain detected details as well as the processed canvas itself
+    // result object will contain detected details
+    // as well as the processed canvas itself
-    // first draw processed frame on canvas human.draw.canvas(result.canvas, outputCanvas);
+    // so lets first draw processed frame on canvas human.draw.canvas(result.canvas, outputCanvas);
     // then draw results on the same canvas human.draw.face(outputCanvas, result.face);